wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 * Agent B is logged and not in use
 * There is no call in the queue

-When a new call enters the queue, then it is *immediatly* distributed to Agent B.
+When a new call enters the queue, then it is *immediately* distributed to Agent B.

-The reason is that when there's no logged agent matching a rule, the next rule is immediatly tried.
+The reason is that when there's no logged agent matching a rule, the next rule is immediately tried.

 Rules